athenian-apcs/apcs-administration/student-assignments.md

-# CT Student Assignments Organization
+# APCS Student Assignments Organization

 * One organization for each semester.
-* Naming should adhere to: Athenian-APCS-semester, e.g., `Athenian-APCS-Assignments-Fall2020`
+* Naming should adhere to: APCS-Assigments-semester, e.g., `APCS-Assignments-Fall2020`
 * This is the organization to which each classroom is linked.
 * Each student assignment repo will be created automatically when the student accepts an invitation.
 * There will be one repo per assignment per student.